natharyan/falcon-aadhaar/README.md

   sourced from <a href="https://github.com/avras/nova-aadhaar-qr" target="_blank">avras/nova-aadhaar-qr</a>.

 ## In progress
-- The HashToCoeffs function is being optimized to get lesser constraints than normal NTT based falcon signature verification.
+- The HashToCoeffs function is being optimized to get fewer constraints than normal NTT based falcon signature verification with the same input/witness initialization.